BuildOnViction/docs/docs/developers/trc20-integrations.md

 You can follow the steps below to interact with the smart contract by using Web3 library and NodeJS.

 ## Init Web3 provider
-At the first step, you need init Web3 provider by connecting TomoChain Fullnode RPC endpoint
+At the first step, you need init Web3 provider by connecting TomoChain Fullnode RPC endpoint.

 You can take a look to [TomoChain Networks](https://docs.tomochain.com/general/networks/) page to get the details of Testnet/Mainnet network information.